 H-Fissures Formula contains anti-inflammatory and antibacterial constituents.
 When used as directed, it will help reduce swelling associated with anal fissures.
 In addition, the analgesic component in the formula helps to alleviate the extreme pain that often accompanies anal fissures so that you can once again have a bowel movement without any discomfort or fear of pain

 It’s incredibly important to drink lots of fluids.
 I know it is very difficult consuming water (at least for me), so if you can’t consume water, consume a liquid that you do like such as Fruit Juice even if it is unhealthy for now.
-Try consume more health conscience liquids if you can, but bottom line, consume as much liquid in a day as possible, this can be Water, Soup, Juice, Smoothies, avoid things like alcohol as it dehydrates your body or take in moderation just like anything else.
+Try to consume more health conscience liquids if you can, but bottom line, consume as much liquid in a day as possible, this can be Water, Soup, Juice, Smoothies, avoid things like alcohol as it dehydrates your body or takes in moderation just like anything else.

 Let’s talk about stool softeners and if they are harmful to you long term.
 The risk of problems from long-term use of stool softeners such as docusate sodium (Colace, Regulax SS, other brands) really isn’t the issue.
 The question is whether they do much good.
 Studies have cast doubt on the effectiveness of preparations taken expressly for stool softening.
 Besides, there are plenty of other ways to accomplish the same thing.
 The difference between a hard stool and a soft one is its water content.